LAST UPDATED: June 27, 2019

 Build quality is good overall, but some parts may need some cleaning ahead of time.
 The fasteners, for example, can have some encrusted dirt around the threads that prevent them from easily screwing into the bolt holes completely.
 The design of the hitch also hangs lower than most factory models, which may create the need for an adapter to keep a trailer level.

-Curt does a good job of creating custom-fit hitch solutions for a wide variety of modern vehicles.
-The company's class-three hitches are no different in offering several bolt pattern designs that line up with pre-existing holes in a vehicle's underside frame.
-With a 400/4,000 pounds (TW/GTW) of weight capacity, this hitch can also handle a number of trailers and hitch-mounted accessories.
+Curt does a good job of creating custom-fit, vehicle-specific hitch solutions for a wide variety of modern vehicles.
+The company's Class 3 hitches are no different in offering several bolt pattern designs that line up with pre-existing holes in a vehicle's underside frame.
+With a 500/5,000 pounds (TW/GTW) of weight capacity, this hitch can also handle a number of trailers and hitch-mounted accessories.

 Overall, the hitch is quite capable in its design.
 With steel construction, the hitch does a good job of resisting too much flex and give that can damage the frame over time.
-The paint coat also fights off rust and dirt fairly well, although the coating is prone to minor scratches if something scrapes or knocks up against the surface.
-This has been known to happen during shipping.
+The hitch is comprised of a co-cured durable finish of black powder coat and liquid Bonderite to provide the ultimate resistance to UV damage, chipping, and rust.

-The Reese Towpower Class-Three hitch sits on the upper end of heavy-duty hitches, maxing out the weight capacity without venturing into the territory of commercial hitches.
-With 500/5,0000 pounds (TW/GTW) of capacity, the hitch offers a higher weight capacity than many options in the class-three category.
+The Reese Towpower Class 3 hitch sits on the upper end of heavy-duty hitches, maxing out the weight capacity without venturing into the territory of commercial hitches.
+With 500/5,0000 pounds (TW/GTW) of capacity, the hitch offers a higher weight capacity than many options in the Class 3 category.
 As an added bonus, the hitch also sports a sleeker design that sheds extra bulk, making it easier to install on some vehicles.

 The bolt-on design of the hitch is easy enough to install, but the quality tends to vary with the supplied fasteners.
 There have been some reports of the bolts arriving in a corroded state or being the wrong size.
 The shipping box also tends to suffer from a lack of durability, so some touch-up paint may also be required if the hitch comes damaged after shipping.